alexanderritik/CollabrativeEditor/README.md

 * We can do real time chat for clearing doubts
 * We can do pair editing

 Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With